 For example, let’s pretend you’ve managed your sales using only a simple CRM, like karmaSpeaker, and your cell phone.
 Although you’re not opposed to technology, you’ve seen success with the method you’re using now, so you’ve stuck with it.
 Hiring a speaking agent allows someone with a fresh perspective to look at your sales process and say, “I could do that in half the time if I use this app for it.”
 It might mean changing your CRM or subscribing to some new tools, but the return on investment can be huge.

-“One speaker I worked with never connected with anyone on LinkedIn before meeting them in person first.
-It wasn’t a new tool, but it was a way to use a common platform in a new way.
-Plus, after I started putting this into action, we immediately got more engagement and deeper conversations on LinkedIn.
+“One speaker I spoke to never connected with anyone on LinkedIn before meeting them in person first.
+It wasn’t a revolutionary idea for me, but it was a new way to use a common platform.
+Plus, after they started putting this into action, they immediately got more engagement and deeper conversations on LinkedIn.
 The take away is that leveraging tech is important, especially when it facilitates building a real relationship.”

 Likewise, in your own speaking business, looking for a speaking agent that knows their tech (as well as their sales techniques) can mean a huge boost in sales you didn’t even know was possible.